matthewwachter/td-shadertoy/README.md

 # td-shadertoy

-**td-shadertoy.toe** contains a collection of components that can be used to load Shadertoy shaders into TouchDesigner.
-This is made possible through the use of the Shadertoy API which allows users to search for shaders and download a json dictionary of the shader's code and sampler data.
+**td-shadertoy.toe** contains a collection of components that can be used to load Shadertoy shaders into TouchDesigner via the Shadertoy API.

 [Shadertoy API Documentation](https://www.shadertoy.com/howto)